Skip to Main Navigation | Skip to Content

 How do I petition for reinstatement?

-Students can petition for reinstatement by logging into their MyCentral account, and selecting the "Reinstatement" link on the "Student Services" tab.
+Undergraduate students can petition for reinstatement by logging into their MyCentral account, and selecting the "Reinstatement" link on the "Student Services" tab.
 Students are strongly encouraged to petition by the following dates to allow time for a decision to be made in time for enrollment for the following semester.

 |If you wish to return in this semester:||It is recommended to petition by:||Petitions will be accepted through:|